 7. Relax.
 You probably won’t get audited if you follow the rules.

 The home office deduction has a notorious reputation as an audit trigger, but it’s mostly undeserved.
 Deducting your home office expenses is perfectly legal, provided that you follow the IRS guidelines.
 A more likely audit trigger: You deduct a huge amount of expenses relative to the income you report, regardless of whether they’re related to a home office.

 It’s essential to be ready in case you are audited, though.
 Make sure you can provide a copy of your mortgage or lease, insurance policies, tax records, utility bills, etc., so you can prove your deductions were warranted.
 You’ll also want to take pictures and be prepared to provide a diagram of your setup to the IRS if necessary.

-As always, consult with a tax adviser if you’re not sure whether the expense you’re deducting is allowable.
+As always, consult with a tax adviser or consider using tax prep software like TurboTax or H&R Block if you’re not sure whether the expense you’re deducting is allowable.
 It’s best to shell out a little extra money now to avoid the headache of an audit later.